 Extending Our Study: Professional Teaching Model

 By using diagnostic, goal-setting, mapping, and monitoring tools, these teachers will initiate or strengthen professional learning communities among their colleagues, with the goal of improving standards-aligned teaching and learning throughout the school or district.

 Scope and Sequence

-Through collaborative processes, representative teachers, divided into grade-banded groups particular to content, will parse the standards into a document that outlines the relevant standards taught within units of study (organized by quarter).
+Through collaborative processes, teams of teachers, divided into grade-banded groups particular to content, will parse the standards into a document that outlines the relevant standards taught within units of study.

-The resulting document—and the processes learned—will provide a foundation for continued work by teacher teams to design units of study and create common lessons, and a platform from which to build a system-wide commitment to implementing the standards.
+The resulting scope-and-sequence document—and the processes learned—will provide a foundation for continued work by teacher teams to design units of study and create common lessons, and a platform from which to build a system-wide district curriculum framework for implementing the standards.

 Units of Study